Employer’s Liability Insurance (EPLI) Vs. Workers' Compensation Insurance: Similarities and Differences

 2. Dual-capacity lawsuits: If your business makes a product that injures your employee, a dual-capacity lawsuit occurs when the employee sues the company as both an employer and manufacturer.

 3. Loss of consortium lawsuits: The family members of an injured employee could file a loss of consortium lawsuit when their relative is badly injured, becomes seriously ill, or dies in a work-related accident.
-This is more like a claim for punitive damages.
+It seeks compensation for the loss of intangible benefits from the relationship, such as companionship, affection, intimacy, support, and household services that the injured person can no longer provide.

 4. Consequential bodily injury lawsuits: While taking care of their injured loved one, or by reason of living in the same house, the employee's relative may become infected with the same health issue the employee is suffering or suffer a bodily injury in the process of caring for their loved one.
 That non-employee is at liberty to file a consequential bodily injury lawsuit over the pain they’re suffering.

 This is a choice that you really do not have to make, especially when you look at it closely.
-To begin with, workers’ compensation insurance is mandatory by law, and it covers employers’ liability insurance.
+Workers’ compensation insurance is mostly mandatory by law, and it covers employers’ liability insurance.
 But aside from workers’ compensation being mandatory, your business may benefit tremendously by carrying both policies.

 Employer’s Liability Insurance Vs. Employment Practices Liability Insurance

-Another business insurance policy that might benefit your company is employment practices liability insurance (EPLI).
-While employer’s liability insurance helps to pay for lawsuits over employee injuries, employment practices liability insurance (EPLI), on the other hand, covers employment practices-related lawsuits.
+Another business insurance policy that might benefit your company is employment practices liability insurance.
+While employer’s liability insurance helps to pay for lawsuits over employee injuries, employment practices liability insurance, on the other hand, covers employment practices-related lawsuits.
 Also, EPLI does not come with your workers’ compensation coverage.

 How Much Does Employer’s Liability Insurance Cost?

-When you’re looking to purchase employer’s liability insurance, you need to keep in mind that the cost will be determined by the type of business you do and your workers’ compensation claims history.
+When you’re looking to purchase employer’s liability insurance, you need to keep in mind that the cost will depend on the type of business you do and your workers’ compensation claims history.

 Most insurance companies will consider the cost of your payroll and the kind of work your employees do.
 Generally, the lower the salaries or less risky the work, the better your chances of paying less for the policy.